How to Promote a Kickstarter Project (12 Proven Tips for 2026)

 Reddit kickstarter community

 During the planning phase of your project, research your audience to learn where they hang out.
-Then you can follow up by sharing your promotional material on those platforms when you launch.
+Then share your promotional material on those platforms when you launch.

 You can also cross-promote your content on multiple social media networks for maximum reach and exposure.